 When you’re first starting out you may not want to look like you started your business yesterday.
-Here are 5 ways you can make your business look bigger than it really is.
+Here are five ways you can make your business look bigger than it is.

 Website: Cannot stress the importance of this.
-These days you need to have a decent website or you will seem like some fly by night business.
+These days you need to have a decent site or, you will seem like some fly by night business.
 (Don’t you look for a website when you’re about to hire someone?).
 I highly suggest hiring a designer or someone that can help create your image online.
-Sure you could do it yourself but by hiring a processional they can build the website the proper way and help you drive more business to your website organically and with lead generation.
+Sure you could do it yourself, but by hiring a professional, they can build the website the proper way and help you drive more business to your site organically and with lead generation.

 E-mail: Please please please get a real e-mail address for your business.
 Stop using a @gmail, @yahoo, @cox.net, @comcast or whatever you’re using for your work e-mail.
-You can buy a domain from Google for 12 dollars a per year and add e-mail hosting though G Suite for 5 bucks per inbox.
-(You can have alias for free such as sales, info, etc)
+You can buy a domain from Google for 12 dollars a per year and add e-mail hosting though G Suite for five bucks per inbox.
+(You can have alias for free such as sales, info, etc.)

-Virtual Phone System: There are several providers out that provide VOIP phone service but I have found VOIPO.com has the best pricing.
-You can get a standard phone service for 18.95 a month (cheaper if you pay for two years up front) but for 20 dollars more you can get a full blown PBX system with unlimited extensions.
-Most providers charge you around 30 dollars per extension but with VOIPo it’s unlimited.
-With the PBX you can set up a IVR (Interactive voice response) which will prompt press 1 for sales, 2 for support, etc. You can pay someone on Fiverr 5 – 10 dollars to do the voice recordings for you.
+Virtual Phone System: There are several providers out that provide VOIP phone service, but I have found VOIPO.com has the best pricing.
+You can get a standard phone service for 18.95 a month (cheaper if you pay for two years up front) but for 20 dollars more you can get a full-blown PBX system with unlimited extensions.
+Most providers charge you around 30 dollars per extension, but with VOIPo it’s unlimited.
+With the PBX you can set up an IVR (Interactive voice response) which will prompt press 1 for sales, 2 for support, etc. You can pay someone on Fiverr 5 – 10 dollars to do the voice recordings for you.
 I have personally been using VOIPo PBX for about 2-3 years.
 For about 1-2 years before I got the PBX I was using their basic phone service.
-Along with a phone system you can get a 800 number for about 5 dollars a month.
+Along with a phone system, you can get an 800 number for about 5 dollars a month.

 Business Entity: Spend the money and get an LLC or S-Corp business entity.
-Having an LLC, Inc, Corp, etc after your name can make you look larger.
+Having business entity such as LLC, Inc, Corp, etc after your name can make you look larger.
 You can set them up yourself or hire a lawyer.
 You may also try services such as Legal Zoom or Legal Shield.
-To setup one yourself Google your state corporation commission by typing in state corporation commission in Google.
-As long as you have Google location turned on via your browser it should show your local state commission website.
+To set up one yourself Google your state corporation commission by typing in state corporation commission in Google.
+As long as you have Google location turned on via your browser, it should show your local state commission website.
 If not type in state corporation commission (with your state name).

-Mailbox: You’re most likely starting out our your house so getting a PMB or personal mailbox from the local UPS store can help you look bigger.
-With a PMB mailbox you’ll have an business address with a suite number.
-It looks more professional than using your house or using a PBX.
+Mailbox: Since you are most likely starting out our your house getting a PMB or personal mailbox from the local UPS store can help you look bigger.
+With a PMB mailbox, you’ll have a business address with a suite number.
+It shows you are more professional than using your house or using a PBX.
 Plus, who want’s clients knocking at their front door without an appointment?